 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.

 The infamous ceiling texture that has been around since 1917 is a drywall option.
 This rough texture gives a bit of an artistic appearance to your ceiling.
 Rather than using spray paint, you can apply it without the use of any particular brush instead of using a hand technique.
 It goes well with any kind of room whether it be in the modern style with classy wallpaper or a wooden furniture-filled farmhouse room.

 Knockdown is akin to the skip trowel style texture.
 The knockdown texture by covering the ceiling in a watered-down compound.
 As the compound starts to drip it dries in place, leaving behind “mini-stalactites”.
 After which, you must scrape them away to leave behind a stuccoed texture.

->

-> Similar to skip trowel, this is a great method for hiding minor imperfections or creating the aura of depth to a room.
+Similar to a skip trowel, this is a great method for hiding minor imperfections or creating an aura of depth in a room.
 It needs a bit of extra labor in that you need to manually knock down the texture with a trowel after the texture has dried.

->

-> Crows Foot Ceiling Texture
+Crows Foot Ceiling Texture